jyss88/License-Plate-Reader/README.md

 ![Test Image](ReadmeImages/001_TestImage.png)

 ### create_templates.m
-This script creates the letter-number templates used in recognizeText3.
-It takes a series of images of letters and numbers, converting them into logical MatLab arrays.
+This script creates the letter-number templates used in recognizeText.
+It segments a master font image into individual letters and numbers, converting them into logical MatLab arrays.

-Letter images are included in the file 'letters-numbers'.
+The font used is the Kentenken font, used on number plats in the European Union.

+The master font image can be found in the folder [Kentenken font](https://github.com/jyss88/License-Plate-Reader/tree/master/Functions/Kentenken%20Font).
 The templates are saved into the .mat file 'templates.mat'.

 ### createMaskHSV3.m
 This function accepts an image as a MatLab array, and returns a logical mask, and subsequent masked image.
 The image is masked in the HSV color space, and is tuned to mask out yellow license plate objects.